 Society

-Hillary Clinton and Deborah Lipstadt: Combating Antisemitism
+Clinton and Lipstadt: Combating Antisemitism

 Secretary Hillary Clinton and Special Envoy Deborah Lipstadt sat down with Atlantik-Brücke CEO Julia Friedlander on the sidelines of the Munich Security Conference 2024 to discuss the sources of contemporary antisemitism.